lindaprotocol/documentation-en/docs/api/http.md

 * A JSON object containing all Bandwidth-related information for the account.

 #### wallet/freezebalance
-Description: [Deprecated] This API is from the TRON Stake 1.0 era and has been officially deprecated.
+Description: [Deprecated] This API is from the LINDA Stake 1.0 era and has been officially deprecated.
 Please use `freezebalancev2` for all new staking operations.

 #### wallet/unfreezebalance
-Description: Unstakes TRX that was staked during the Stake 1.0 phase and has completed its freezing period.
-This will also cause the loss of the Bandwidth and TRON Power associated with this stake.
+Description: Unstakes LIND that was staked during the Stake 1.0 phase and has completed its freezing period.
+This will also cause the loss of the Bandwidth and LINDA Power associated with this stake.
 ```
 curl -X POST http://127.0.0.1:8090/wallet/unfreezebalance -d '{
 "owner_address":"41e472f387585c2b58bc2c9bb4492bc1f17342cd1",